Diuris tricolor

-Diuris tricolor, commonly known as the long-tailed donkey orchid or pine donkey orchid, is a species of orchid that is endemic to New South Wales, although a single plant has been found in Victoria.
+Diuris tricolor, commonly known as the long-tailed donkey orchid or pine donkey orchid, is a species of orchid that is endemic to eastern Australia.
 It has up to three grass-like leaves and up to six orange-coloured to yellow flowers with white and purplish tints.
 The lateral sepals are unusually long.

 Description

 Diuris tricolor is a tuberous, perennial herb with up to three linear leaves 200-300 mm long, 3-4 mm wide and folded lengthwise.
 Between two and six orange-coloured to yellow flowers with white and purplish tints, 25-30 mm wide are borne on a flowering stem 200-400 mm tall.
 The dorsal sepal curves upwards, 10-15 mm long, 6-9 mm wide and broadly egg-shaped.
 The lateral sepals are narrow linear, 20-65 mm long, much less than 1 mm wide and turned downwards.
 The petals are more or less erect or turned backwards, egg-shaped to elliptic, the blade 10-16 mm long and 6-10 mm wide on a reddish purple stalk 3-7 mm long.
 The labellum is 8-12 mm long and has three lobes.
 The centre lobe is egg-shaped, 6-9 mm long and wide with a central ridge.
 The side lobes are 3-4.5 mm long and about 2 mm wide.
 There are two callus ridges about 4 mm long near the mid-line of the labellum.
 Flowering occurs from September to November.